 The audio in the composite archive is a single channel encoded as AAC at 64Kbps and a sample rate of 48Khz.

 The video in the composite archive is encoded using H.264 Baseline profile at level 3.1.
 A constant quantization parameter (qp) of 19 is used, yielding variable bitrate video.
-The output resolution and frame-rate is 640x480 at 25 frames-per-second.
+The output resolution and frame-rate is 640x480 (or 1280x720) at 25 frames-per-second.
 The keyframe interval is 10 seconds.
 Input decoded video streams are sampled with YUV 4:2:0 at 8 bits per component.

 Streams are wrapped in an MP4 media container to create an .mp4 file.